CSPT1-TEAMS/Sprint-Challenge-Authentication/ANSWERS.md

   validation.

 - **bcrypt** To my understanding bcrypt is just a password-hashing function.
-It was designed by Niels Provos and David Mazieres and is based on the Blowfish cipher
+It was designed by Niels Provos and David Mazieres and is based on the Blowfish cipher--which is really cool by the way. bcrypt uses symmetrical encryption; the same key is used for both encryption and decryption.
+The Blowfish cipher, as its name suggests, uses variable key lengths from 32 bits up to 448 bits.
+I don't completely understand just what the hell that means, but I've checked out some diagrams on the Internet and it seems like some pretty cool stuff.
+Word.

 2. What does bcrypt do in order to prevent attacks?